bmarruda03/SA_angasi_historical_map/README.md

 - **Do not sum `area_km2`.** Three values recur across multiple records (25.719, 29.008 and 36.001 km²), which suggests one digitised polygon assigned to several records.
 Most area values describe lease or closure boundaries, not measured reef footprints.
-- **Dates are parsed from label text**, not from a dedicated date field.
-Era filtering is indicative.
-141 of 142 labels contain exactly one four-digit year; one is undated.
 - **Eleven records carry coordinates rounded to two decimal places** (≈1 km or coarser).
   All eleven are the 1981 survey records, which suggests coarse digitisation from a published figure.
 Each is flagged in its popup and in `coord_precision_flag`.
 - **Site labels have been normalised** for capitalisation and obvious spelling (e.g. Hardwhicke → Hardwicke; Smokey → Smoky).
 No coordinate, taxon, confidence or area value has been altered.
-- **Region assignment follows the source.** Encounter Bay, Middleton and Port Elliot records are binned to Gulf St Vincent although they sit outside it.

 ---